 I figured out how to get to my hotel room and conference.
-I ran into a colleague and friend, and we were travel buddies.
+And I ran into a colleague and friend, and we were travel buddies.
 That helped a lot.

 I got to walk on the beach.

-I hung out with palm trees at my motel.
+And I hung out with palm trees at my motel.

-I really enjoyed the conference.
-I had a great time presenting my paper.
+The conference was great, and I had a great time presenting my paper.

 I got back home safely.